Prospect B2B: Why is it difficult?

 This preparation phase is fundamental.
 In particular, the question of knowing which target customers we are addressing largely determines the way in which we will prospect.

-Indeed, if we are dealing with prospects who obtain extensive information on the web and are very autonomous in their search for information, we will favor digital prospecting such as email marketing , inbound marketing or social selling.
+Indeed, if we are dealing with prospects that are widely learned about the web and are very autonomous in their search for information, we will favor B2B digital prospecting such as email marketing , inbound marketing or social selling.

-On the other hand, if we are addressing a poorly connected target, accustomed to direct contact, we will turn more towards telephone or field prospecting.
+On the other hand, if we address a little connected target, accustomed to direct contact, we will turn more to prospecting B2B telephone or land.

-Knowing your target audience well is also an advantage when building your prospecting argument.
-We will have more chance of establishing a climate of trust conducive to a sale if we base our contacts on a solid knowledge of the issues of our interlocutor.
+Knowing your target audience well is also an advantage when building your B2B prospecting argument.
+We will have more likely to establish the climate of confidence conducive to a sale if you press your contact on a solid knowledge of the issues of your interlocutor.

 Likewise, we will only be able to adopt a differentiating discourse if we know perfectly the offers, the strong points and the weaknesses of our competitors.